ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Summary Display
 ^^^^^^^^^^^^^^^

-The first screen shows a summay of existing line definitions in alphanumeric order:
+The first screen shows a summary of existing line definitions in alphanumeric order:

 |image4|
 *Line Summary Display*